mudiagaagbroko/soc-threat-detection-splunk/README.md

 This project simulates a real-world Linux compromise and demonstrates how a Security Operations Centre (SOC) analyst investigates attacker activities using Splunk SIEM.

-The attack lifecycle included:
+The attack lifecycle includes:

 - SSH Brute Force
-- Successful Authentication
+- Successful SSH Authentication
 - Privilege Escalation to Root
 - Backdoor User Creation (Persistence)